bbiroga/bce_ep_2022_HW/hw_demo_estimation/HW.md

   * Structure your code well with functions
   * upload your solution to Gihub, and the only thing you have to send me is a link to a gh repo that contains the code

+### Additional instructions

+Make your life easier, and do the stuff for the extra points :)\
+Make sure your charts are nice!
+Colors, title, scales, axislabels all matter\
+Be sceptical about what you get!
+Make sure you do NOT include information that you shoulld not know in your estimations\
+Please ask your questions on a forum that everyone can see, but if you need a quick answer, throw me an email at `karpatika92@gmail.com`

 #### Good Luck!